Oakgrove School

 Oakgrove School is a coeducational, nursery, primary school, secondary school and sixth form with academy status, located in the Middleton (Oakgrove Secondary) and Oakgrove (Oakgrove Primary & Nursery) districts of south-east Milton Keynes, England.
 It is the flagship school of the Kingsbridge Educational Trust.

 The school originally opened on 1 September 2005, intaking roughly 60 students of both Year 7 and Year 8.
 In September 2016 the school expanded further to include a primary and nursery school section, for children aged 4 to 11.

 Oakgrove Primary & Nursery

 The Primary & Nursery section of Oakgrove School was introduced along with the development of the Oakgrove district.
-The current headteacher is Mark Sim.
+The current headteacher is Heather Loake.

 Oakgrove Secondary

 Oakgrove Secondary (originally opened as Oakgrove School) was founded in 2005.
 From 2005 to 2015 (2014–2015 academic year) the headteacher was Peter Barnes (current executive headteacher of Kingsbridge Educational Trust); however, from 2015 to present, Ian Tett currently holds this position.